 The implementation programs will result in the development of at least 26 models of ways to bring geoscience to a diverse range of disciplines, institutions, and networks, as well as provide the documentation and resources necessary to help other groups implement similar programs.

 Pilot Implementation Programs

-A University of Texas-El Paso (UTEP) cluster will foster collaboration among a dual-enrollment high school, a two-year college, and a comprehensive university to interest, prepare, and support students to complete four year degrees in geoscience, environmental science, or Earth science education.
-An integral piece of this collaboration is use of InTeGrate materials across the programs.
-UTEP is an urban, minority-serving institution with over 60% of first-generation college students.
-Over 80% of the students at UTEP are from the El Paso region and nearly all graduates in primary or secondary education go on to teach in the local school districts.
-Thus this program provides an excellent opportunity for implementing strategies for engaging students underrepresented in the sciences and for studying the impact of the program in a relatively closed system.
+A University of Texas-El Paso (UTEP) cluster is fostering collaboration among a dual-enrollment high school, a two-year college, and a comprehensive university to interest, prepare, and support students to complete four year degrees in geoscience, environmental science, or Earth science education.
+An integral piece of this collaboration is the use of InTeGrate materials across the programs.
+UTEP is an urban, minority-serving institution with over 60% first-generation college students.
+More than 80% of the students at UTEP are from the El Paso region and nearly all graduates in primary or secondary education go on to teach in the local school districts.
+Thus, this program provides an excellent opportunity for implementing strategies for engaging students underrepresented in the sciences and for studying the impact of the program in a relatively closed system.

 A coalition of state schools across the state of Washington led by Central Washington University will demonstrate how institutions can collaborate within a state to improve teacher preparation.
 Working through groups such as Teachers of Teachers of Science and the northwest section of the NAGT, this network will integrate geoscience methods and pedagogy modules developed through this proposal into science content courses.